 - Provide cancer victors with an employment opportunity as professional caregivers using their experience

-- Build awareness about the cancer society at large by dispelling myths about the disease
+- Build awareness about the cancer in the society at large by dispelling myths about the disease

 What qualifications do I need to join this program?